 If you’re not booking flights or hotels, you can still redeem your rewards toward Amazon.com purchases or Capital One Experiences like VIP tickets and culinary events.
 If neither of those gets you excited, gift cards, statement credits or checks that go straight into your bank account are other options.

 You can even use your miles toward PayPal purchases – you just click on that option when you log into your account at the time of purchase.

-It might be a slight drawback that this card carries a $95 annual fee, but if you use it as your primary credit card, its benefits will easily outweigh that cost, especially if you’re able to utilize your Venture Rewards earning and redeeming potential to the fullest extent.
+It might be a slight drawback that this card carries a $95 annual fee.
+Still, if you use it as your primary credit card, its benefits will easily outweigh that cost, especially if you’re able to utilize your Venture Rewards earning and redeeming potential to the fullest extent.

 How to maximize rewards on the Capital One Venture Rewards Card

-The first thing you need to do to maximize your rewards on the Capital One Venture Rewards Credit Card is to fulfill the requirements of the sign-up bonus.
-You have two options, but to get the most out of your rewards, make sure you try to fulfill the requirements for both bonuses.
+The first thing you need to do to maximize your rewards on the Capital One Venture Rewards Credit Card is fulfill the sign-up bonus requirements.

 Keep in mind that every purchase you make on the card earns you an unlimited 2 miles per dollar.
 If you can use the card and still pay the balance off every month, you should be able to rack up significant miles in no time.
 Another way to maximize your rewards on the Capital One Venture is to use it as soon as you start traveling because hotel stays will guarantee that you rack up those miles.